 There are four main characters in A Rose For Emily including Emily herself.
 Her controlling and overbearing father, Mr. Grierson.
 Her low-born northern love interest Homer Barron who mysteriously disappears.
 And Colonel Sartoris, the old-fashioned mayor of the town at the time of Mr. Grierson’s death.
-Let’s get into the in-depth A Rose For Emily characters analysis!
+Our paper writing service professionals are well familiar with the story and have prepared this article to help you get acquainted with it too.
+So, let’s get into the in-depth A Rose For Emily characters analysis!

 The Main A Rose for Emily Characters